Ann Plato

 Ann Plato (c.
-1824 – unknown) was a 19th-century Black (African American and Native American) educator and author.
-She was the second woman of color to publish a book in the United States and the first to publish a book of essays and poems.
-As a young Black girl writing in the 19th century, Plato has been described as an heir to Phillis Wheatley, who wrote her first published poem at the age of 13 in 1766.
+1823 – unknown) was a 19th-century African American educator and author.
+She was the second African-American woman to publish a book in the United States and the first to publish a book of essays and poems.
+As a young African-American girl writing in the 19th century, Plato has been described as an heir to Phillis Wheatley, who wrote her first published poem at the age of 13 in 1766.
 There is little biographical information on Plato, and most of her life is known from her only published work, Essays; including Biographies and Miscellaneous Pieces, in Prose and Poetry, which included the preface written by Reverend James W. C. Pennington, an abolitionist leader in Hartford, Connecticut, and a pastor.

 Early years

 Ann Plato was born around 1820 or 1824 in Hartford, Connecticut, and was most likely the eldest daughter of Henry and Deborah Plato.
 In the 1828 Hartford City Directory, Henry Plato was listed as a laborer and Deborah Plato was listed as a seamstress, living at 23 Elm Street.
 Her father was a farmer, and she had one sister, as well as a brother who died young.

-As is the case with many people of color who lived in America during the 1800s, there exists very little information about her.
+As is the case with many African-American people who lived in the United States of America during the 19th-century (although this applies to most resident of the United States in that time as well), there exists very little information about her.
 Most of what is known about her comes from the introduction of her book, written by Reverend James W. C. Pennington, pastor of the Colored Congregational Church of Hartford and the first black man to attend classes at Yale University.
 Pennington was an important influence for Plato as an educator.
 In her book's introduction, Pennington wrote of Plato: "My authoress is a colored lady, a member of my church, of pleasing piety and modest worth."